About Us

 Medical Education

-The Foundation is accredited by the AOA to provide CME credit for DOs and partners with the Cleveland Clinic and the American Academy of Family Physicians (AAFP) to offer opportunities for MDs, NPs and PAs to obtain their CME credits.
+The Foundation is accredited by the AOA to provide CME credit for DOs and partners with the Cleveland Clinic and the American Academy of Family Physicians (AAFP) to offer opportunities for DOs, MDs, NPs and PAs to obtain their CME credits.

 Community Healthcare Issues